Where to watch semi-finals and the final

 By the way: For the first time, viewers from Germany, Austria and Switzerland can get in the mood for the ESC final together.
 Because the two frame programs of the final, which are broadcast from the Tate Museum in Liverpool, are running simultaneously on the first, on ORF 1 and SRF 1.

-Here, Barbara Schöneberger will receive former ESC participants, but also prominent fans of the Eurovision Song Contest from the three countries.
+Here, Barbara Schöneberger will welcome former ESC participants as well as prominent fans of the Eurovision Song Contest from the three countries.
 The ESC candidates from Germany, Austria and Switzerland are also there, so Lord of the Lost around frontman Chris Harms, Teya & Salena (Austria) and Remo Forrer (Switzerland). (han)

 #watch #semifinals #final